King Salman bin Abdulaziz Al-Saud Fast Facts

 April 11, 2012 - During an official visit to the United States, Prince Salman meets with US President Barack Obama.

-June 18, 2012 - Prince Salman's half brother, King Abdullah, names him the crown prince and heir to the Saudi throne.
+June 18, 2012 - King Abdullah names him the crown prince and heir to the throne.

 August 28, 2012 - Crown Prince Salman is left in charge of the Kingdom of Saudi Arabia for the first time while the King is on "special leave."